caquino/redis-bash/README.md

 Using the library:

 	#!/bin/bash
-	source redis-bash-lib # include the library itself exec 6<>/dev/tcp/localhost/6379 # open the connection to the redis server redis-client 6 SET test 1234 # do a SET operation in the redis on the file descriptor 6 exec 6>&- #close fd`
+	source redis-bash-lib # include the library
+	exec 6<>/dev/tcp/localhost/6379 # open the connection
+	redis-client 6 SET test 1234 # do a SET operation exec 6>&- # close the connection

 # TODO